 Hi, i’m Chris.
 I’m a clinical psychologist specialising in Compassion Focused Therapy (CFT) and Compassionate Mind Training (CMT).

+I provide compassion-focused interventions for individuals, groups, and organisations.
 I have also run over a hundred various compassion training workshops both nationally and internationally.

 CMT Facilitator Training can either be booked as a training package, or as individual training events.